yeryshevArtem/SweetDreams/README.md

-# Sweet Dreams

-Good sleep is a mandatory thing to keep the mental health of your child in a good state.
-Sweet Dreams can help your child to relax and feel better.

-Sweet Dreams is a delightful mobile application designed for children and their parents to explore and listen to popular tales.
+Sweet Dreams is a delightful mobile application designed for children and their parents to explore and listen to popular fairy tales.
 This application provides a curated list of enchanting stories that are perfect for bedtime or any time of day.

 ## Table of Contents